HONG KONG, CHINA -�Media

 should seek to ensure that their investment in leaders is not compromised by

-low levels of leaders' well
+low levels of leaders' well?being that may

 discourage nascent leaders from continuing in their careers as leaders,"